jarch-ma/SynSeg/README.md

 Due to time constraints and the limited size of the zero-shot reference segmentation datasets, we have currently only supplemented the performance metrics for RefCOCO.
 The metrics for RefCOCO+ and RefCOCOg are expected to be updated within three days.

-The visualizations of the zero-shot reference segmentation datasets will be updated within 12 hours.

 <img src="Table_16.png" width="900" alt="Table 16"/>

 --------------------------------------------------------------------------